GoldenHomer/CSharpStuff/readme.md

-A repo of just C# junk - nothing serious.
+A repo of C# junk - nothing serious.